Atlas is a simple package cloner tool. It manages project dependencies in an isolated deps/ directory.

 Notice: Atlas helps with reproducible builds, but it is not a complete solution.
 For a truely reproducible build you also need to pin the used C++ compiler, any third party dependencies ("libc" etc.) and the version of your operating system.

-atlas pin can be run either in the workspace or in a specific project.
+atlas pin can be run either in the project or in a specific project.
 It "pins" the used repositories to their current commit hashes.
-If run in the workspace the entire workspace is "pinned" in the atlas.lock file.
+If run in the project the entire project is "pinned" in the atlas.lock file.
 If run in a project the project's dependencies but not the project itself is "pinned" in the lock file.

 The rep command replays or repeats the projects to use the pinned commit hashes.
 If the projects have any "build" instructions these are performed too unless the --noexec switch is used.